martimesteves1/reddit-memes/CONTRIBUTING.md

 ## 3.2.
 UV

-For this project `uv` automatically syncs the dependencies file everytime a commit is done, so make sure that you don't install packages with `uv pip install <package>` or `pip install <package>`.
+For this project `uv` automatically syncs the dependencies file every time a commit is done, so make sure that you don't install packages with `uv pip install <package>` or `pip install <package>`.
 Instead, use `uv add <package>` and `uv remove <package>` to manage dependencies.
 After either adding or removing, update the dependencies file with `uv lock`.

 With uv, you can also run commands in the project's environment with `uv run <command>`, which can be useful if you want to run a specific check individually, e.g. `uv run ruff check <file>`.